 Voluntary SHIP Enrollment

-Exempted degree seeking students enrolled in at least 3 credit hour a semester/term are eligible to voluntarily purchase the SHIP during the open waiver/enrollment periods.
+Exempted degree-seeking students enrolled in at least 3 credit hours a semester/term are eligible to voluntarily purchase the SHIP during the open waiver/enrollment periods.
 Request for voluntary enrollment made after the end of the open waiver/enrollment period will be declined unless they are connected to a “qualifying life event.”

-To purchase/opt-in to SHIP plan, qualifying Students should go to: www.gallagherstudent.com/laverne (24-25 enrollment opens on June 6, 2024)
+To purchase/opt-in to the SHIP plan, qualifying Students should go to: www.gallagherstudent.com/laverne.
+For questions on insurance plan contact, benefits, and services contact Gallagher at (833) 866-8931

-Students who voluntarily enroll as part of Fall Semester or Fall Session II, will be required to enroll in Spring Semester, unless they have graduated or are no longer a degree seeking enrolled student at the University of La Verne.
+Students who voluntarily enroll as part of the Fall Semester or Fall Session II will be required to enroll in the Spring Semester unless they have graduated or are no longer considered a degree-seeking enrolled student at the University of La Verne.

-NOTE: Students need to have an active enrollment (at least 3 units) for the semester/term (i.e. be enrolled in fall if seeking to opt in the fall) students are seeking to voluntary enroll in.
+NOTE: Students need to have an active enrollment (at least 3 units) for the semester/term (i.e. be enrolled in the fall if seeking to opt in the fall) students are seeking to voluntarily enroll in.

 Waiving Out of SHIP